Burkina Faso at the Olympics: 2000 Summer Olympics

 For the first time in 2000, Burkinabé athletes competed in three sports during one Olympic Games at the Sydney Olympics in 2000.
 Four athletes competed across these three sports, athletics, judo, and boxing.
-The flag was bore during the opening ceramony by Sarah Tondé who competed in the 100 meters, failing to advance from her heat.
+The flag was bore during the opening ceremony by Sarah Tondé who competed in the 100 meters, failing to advance from her heat.
 Boxer Drissa Tou was the only Burkinabé to advance beyond the first round at these Olympics, as he beat Iran's Mohammad Rahim Rahimi in the flyweight category.
 In the quarter finals he lost to eventual bronze medalist Jérôme Thomas of France.

 2004 Summer Olympics

-Mamadou Ouedraogo was the first Burkinabé swimmer to compete at an Olympic Games in 2004, and he bore the flag at the Games' opening ceramony.
+Mamadou Ouedraogo was the first Burkinabé swimmer to compete at an Olympic Games in 2004, and he bore the flag at the Games' opening ceremony.
 He finished 81st out of 83 swimmers in the 50m freestyle event, failing to advance to the semi-finals.

 2008 Summer Olympics

-The 2008 Olympic Team of Burkina Fasso was the largest Burkinabé contingent of athletes at an Olympic Games since 1988, with both years six athletes competing, although this year for the first team these six athletes were spread across four sports.
-Burkina Fasso made its debut in Olympic Fencing in 2008, as Julien Ouedraogo competed in the individual sabre competition, losing his Round of 64 match to Frenchman Nicolas Lopez.
-Hanatou Ouelogo, despite receiving a bye into the Round of 16 of the 48kg Judo competition, was eliminated in her first match by Kelbet Nurgazina of Khazakstan.
+The 2008 Olympic Team of Burkina Faso was the largest Burkinabé contingent of athletes at an Olympic Games since 1988, with both years six athletes competing, although this year for the first team these six athletes were spread across four sports.
+Burkina Faso made its debut in Olympic Fencing in 2008, as Julien Ouedraogo competed in the individual sabre competition, losing his Round of 64 match to Frenchman Nicolas Lopez.
+Hanatou Ouelogo, despite receiving a bye into the Round of 16 of the 48kg Judo competition, was eliminated in her first match by Kelbet Nurgazina of Kazakhstan.

 The Burkinabé flag was held during the opening ceremony by Aïssata Soulama, who in the women's 400m hurdles finished 5th in her semi final, achieving a season best time of 55.17.